Here’s a tip on how I get great result in networking.

 - business niche

-Once I understand these things, I can now build a marketing campaign that addresses the prospects’ issues that they grapple with each and every day.
+Once I know these things, I can now build a marketing campaign that addresses the prospects’ issues that they grapple with each day.

 In 90 Minutes, I Reverse Engineer the Problem